 Goldman Sachs has just initiated coverage on a whopping 41 new European E&P stocks in a report called 50 E&Ps to change your portfolio.

-Without wanting to go in depth on a massive 289-page report, a few themes jump out.
+Without wanting to go in depth into a massive 289-page report, a few themes jump out.
+Read more

 Nothing like the words “Arctic” and “oil drilling” to get the environmental campaigners excited.